leozdutra/qa-portfolio-manual-testing/README.md

 Former lecturer and business consultant with strong communication, analytical and documentation skills.

-Currently focused on transitioning into software testing with an emphasis on:
+Currently focused on transitioning into software testing with emphasis on:

 - Business-oriented QA
-- User journey validation
+- User journey valida
-- Functional testing
-- API testing
-- Quality process improvement
-- Critical thinking and root cause analysis

-Fluent communication in English and open to international and remote opportunities.

-## Projects

-### Project 1: Ecommerce Website Testing (Shopee Simulation)

-Includes:
-- Functional test cases
-- Exploratory testing
-- Bug reports
-- Severity and priority classification
-- Test plan for login functionality

-### Project 2: API Testing

-Looking for remote or international opportunities.